I-Dont-Remember/buildingonslack/content/en/SADI/index.md

 images: []
 ---

 The web is filled with design inspo for web apps - but what about **Slack Apps**?
 We want to build good user interfaces, too!
-We began collecting examples of useful Slack App experiences & designs as a resource below.
+We began collecting examples of useful Slack App experiences & designs as a resource below - a Dribble for Slack Apps, if you will.
 This is a community effort to hopefully raise the bar for Slack Apps, both publicly available and internal to companies.

 {{< btn class="btn-primary btn-lg px-4 mb-2" label="Submit Inspo Examples" href="https://airtable.com/shrWEEDVl1rtVRk2M" newTab=true >}}